International Studies MAIS Handbook

 Your signed Exam Completion Form and Warrant for Master’s Degree must reach the GPA by 4:00 pm the last Thursday of the quarter.

 Registration for classes begins in the middle of the preceding quarter (middle of Spring Quarter for Autumn).
-Course lists and course descriptions for the upcoming quarter are available on the Academic Services webpage prior to each registration period.
-It is a good idea to also check the on-line Time Schedule for changes and additions.
+Check the on-line Time Schedule for changes and additions.
 As a continuing student you will be eligible to register in the first Registration Period.
 Registering early will help you gain entry to the classes you want.
 Keep in mind that with the exception of some intensive language study, few classes useful for your International Studies programs are offered during Summer Quarter.

 You may take courses that do not fulfill program requirements.
 Comparative study is encouraged, and classes that do not meet International Studies requirements may be useful.
 However, taking too many courses that do not apply to your degree could prevent you from completing the program within the time expected.